illixion/RSS-to-Telegram-Bot/README.md

 # RSS to Telegram bot
 A self-hosted telegram python bot that dumps posts from RSS feeds to a telegram chat.
-This script was created because all the third party services were unreliable.

-This fork adds support for parsing ss.com advert pages
+This fork adds support for parsing ss.com advert pages.

 ## Quick setup for ss.com apartment feed:
 0. Open telegramRSSbot.py in a text editor and add your bot credentials from BotFather on telegram, chat ID (message @get_id_bot to get your ID) and min/max price for filtering if needed